List of fictitious stories in Romance of the Three Kingdoms: Zhang Fei thrashes the imperial inspector

-The Sanguozhi and the Dianlue recorded that Liu Bei was the one who beat up the inspector.
+Records and Yu Huan's lost history Dianlue recorded that Liu Bei was the one who beat up the inspector.
 The Han central government had issued an imperial edict to dismiss all officials who received their appointments as rewards for their contributions in battle.
-Liu Bei knew that he was one of such officials.
+Liu Bei knew that he was one such official.
 When a commandery-level inspector was sent to the county to formally dismiss him, Liu Bei sought a private meeting with the inspector.
 However, the inspector claimed that he was ill and refused to meet Liu Bei.
 An angry Liu Bei then gathered his men, barged into the inspector's quarters, and falsely announced that he had received a secret order from the commandery administrator to arrest the inspector.
 He tied the inspector to a tree, took out his official seal and hung it on the inspector's neck, and flogged the inspector over 100 times.
 He wanted to kill the inspector but eventually released him when the latter pleaded for mercy.
 He went on the run after that.